Sculptor-AI/aiportal/DEPLOYMENT_STATUS.md

 - 📈 Serverless auto-scaling
 - ✅ All features migrated and operational
 - 🚀 Zero cold starts with Workers
+- 🔗 Correct backend connections (no more localhost!)

 The application is fully functional and ready to use!